905 words

 git merge --no-ff feature/new-login

-…and it leaves a nice little note in the project history saying, “This feature was merged right here.”
+…and it leaves a cute little note in the project history that says, “This feature was merged right here.”

 When Git Has a Meltdown (aka a Conflict)#

-A conflict happens when you and someone else (or even you in a different branch) changed the exact same line of code in different ways.
-Git gets totally overwhelmed.
-It looks at the two versions and can’t decide which one is right.
+So here’s where the drama starts.
+A conflict pops up when you and someone else (or, honestly, past-you on a different branch) edited the exact same line of code in two different ways.
+Git gets overwhelmed.
+It stares at both versions and just cannot pick a winner.
 It’s basically looking at you like, “OMG, girl, I can’t decide.
 You have to choose!”

 What This Hot Mess Looks Like in Your Code#